Ayushsingh953/spring-and-spring-boot/learnings/lazyInitialization.md

 # Exploring Lazy Initialization of Spring beans.

-* Default initialization for Spring beans : Eager i.e. they are initialised as soon as the spring application starts.
+* Default initialization for Spring beans : Eager i.e. they are initialized as soon as the spring application starts.

 ## Code :
 ```java